 - 3 copies of data

-- 2 different variations of storage (the cloud, external drive or internal drive)
+- 2 different variations of data storage (cloud storage, external drive or internal drive)

-- 1 off-site location for data backup (cloud, or different location than main office)
+- 1 off-site location for data backup (cloud backup, or different location than main office)

 Storing data can often times be just as important as protecting or encrypting it.
 By making sure these three steps fall into a data backup plan, your business will be protected all year long against all possible threats.